The Events tab page, allows you to assign a macro to certain events which occur in a database form.

 The After resetting event occurs after a form has been reset.

-The Before record action event occurs before the current record is changed.
+The Before record action event occurs before the current record or record set are changed.
+Return True when changing is allowed, otherwise False.
 For example, the linked macro can request confirmation in a dialog.

 The Before unloading event occurs before the form is unloaded; that is, separated from its data source.